suidroot/mainesec-coc/README.md

 ## Admins

 These people are labeled as "Admins" on this Discord.
-They are individuals that help us enforce our [Code of Conduct][conduct]
+They are individuals that help us enforce our [Code of Conduct](README)

 * suidroot